-If you recently set up a limited company, can you reclaim any business-related expenses you incurred before incorporation?
+If you recently set up a limited company, can you reclaim any business-related expenses you incurred before you started trading?

 The seven year rule